IgorSuvorov/IgorSuvorov/README.md

 #### About me:

 * I am an aspiring software engineer from the US :computer:
-* I currently pursue a bachelor's degree :books:
+* I currently pursue a Bachelor's degree in Computer Science :books:
 * My Java expirience is 1 year :coffee:
 * Perfectionist who learned how to survive in the real world :smile: